allinspiration/allin-passionbot/README.md

 ## Documenting Scripts

-Hubot scripts can be documented with comments at the top of their file, for example:
+Scripts can be documented with comments at the top of their file, for example:

 ```coffeescript
 # Description: